 The water temperature for a betta should never drop below 74℉.

 Aquarium heaters are a submersible tube-like instrument used to keep a constant, adjustable aquarium temperature.
 Some heaters are also manufactured to give a pre-set temperature, rather than have an adjustable option.

-The pre-set heaters tend to be cheaper compared to adjustable heaters, and the nano pre-set also tends to be more reliable for keeping a consistent temperature too.
+The pre-set heaters tend to be cheaper compared to adjustable heaters, although the adjustable heaters tend to be more reliable for keeping a consistent temperature.

 They can be placed or stuck onto the side of an aquarium or they can sometimes be inserted into the filtration compartment of a nano / compact aquarium.
 They can range in size.

 It wouldn’t be difficult to find one to fit the size of your betta aquarium.
 An important factor to consider is the larger the volume of the aquarium, the higher the watt the heater should be.
 A good measurement to follow is one watt per litre (or 5 watts per gallon).

 To put it simply: a 15 watt heater would not be able to heat a 30L aquarium substantially for a betta, even with an adjustment dial.
 Something like a 25 watt heater for a 20L would be fine – perfect even.